 The look of the console, the feel of the controller and the appeal of the games list are the main differences from which consumers will decide on PS4 and Xbox One.
 However, there are other factors at play one should consider before buying into a new system.
 At the top of that list is a significant question: Where do most of your friends play?

 Since there's no such thing as cross-platform multiplayer, you may be split up when playing Call of Duty on PS4 when all of your friends own it for Xbox One.

 Both Microsoft and Sony are charging for multiplayer this console generation, whereas PS3 gamers got to log into matches Scott-Free.

 Sony sadly moved closer to Microsoft in this way, while Microsoft moved closer to Sony by tearing down the Xbox Live app paywall.
 You no longer have to subscribe to stream Netflix and other apps.

 Microsoft also supports MP3 and DLNA playback with the Xbox One, whereas Sony neglected to add such compatibility.
 It's promised to rectify that in a future firmware update, but hasn't supplied us with an update in several months.

-The PS4 vs Xbox One comparison has evolved in the last 18 months, mostly because Microsoft's plans have shifted, from Xbox One price drops to more lenient paywall policies to graphics specs upgrades.
+The PS4 vs Xbox One comparison has evolved in the last three years, mostly because Microsoft's plans have shifted, from Xbox One price drops to more lenient paywall policies to graphics specs upgrades.